fsevilla/Picnic-Grid/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-Second step: Load the picnic-grid.css which can be found within the /dist folder.
+Second step: Load the picnic-grid.css which can be found inside the `/dist` folder.
 Easy-peasy so far, right?
 Don't worry!
 It won't get more complicated than this, I promise.

 ## Building your layout